Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 400 Gradi

-Winners of the world’s best margherita, when it comes to all things crusty and cheesy – 400 Gradi mean business.
-Named for the temperature at which thin-based traditional Neapolitan pizza is cooked (for only 90 seconds, nonetheless), their growing fame has seen them open new locations everywhere from Essendon to the Yarra Valley.
-We suggest pulling up a table at the place where it all started.
+Winners of the world’s best margherita, 400 Gradi means business when it comes to all things crusty and cheesy.
+Named after the 400°C temperature at which their traditional Neapolitan pizzas are baked (in just 90 seconds!), their reputation for perfection has led to new locations, from Essendon to the Yarra Valley.
+However, we recommend pulling up a table at the original spot in Brunswick East, where it all began, to experience the true essence of their exceptional pizza firsthand.

 99 Lygon Street, Brunswick East